The theft of the Skykomish Hotel has been completed, at least for now.

 It’s not my nature to watch silently as wrongs, injustices and evil are committed, nor is it my character to fold and slink away.
 Sure, we must all approach battles with care and caution, but it is the fear of life, the craving to crawl back into the womb that has historically been the undoing of men and entire civilizations.
 It is this fear that has gripped, engulfed and destroyed Skykomish.

 We Americans were born into a Republic.
 Each of us shoulders the responsibility to pay attention, learn and participate in Self Rule to the best of our ability.
-Creation did not place us in front of a TV, to be entertained, binge on junk food or become inebriated.
+Creation did not place us in front of a TV, to be entertained, binge on junk food or become inebriated with Hollywood and sports spectacles.
 We are here to serve creation and preserve the freedoms and liberties our nation’s founders sacrificed, fought and died for.

 Sky first tried handing off its Self Governance Responsibilities when it signed the Interlocal Agreement with King County in the mid 1980’s.
 Despite promises made, the plethora of new rules, regulations and burdensome bureaucracy that followed prevented normal regenerative market forces from working their magic.
 Bureaucratic malaise put a stop to the Skykomish Hotel renovation and promoted the dystopian future Sky now enjoys.